 One (1) college credit is equivalent to one (1) hour of class work (lecture or discussion); from two (2) to four (4) hours of laboratory work, and two (2) hours of language practice, seminars or work of a similar nature, each week.
 Class periods are fifty minutes, and semesters have a minimum length of fifteen (I5) weeks, excluding the period for final examinations.

 WITHDRAWALS

 Partial Withdrawals

-Students may withdraw from one or several courses and still continue as bona fide registered students by following this procedure:
+Students may withdraw from one or several courses and still continue as bona fide registered students.
+For the partial withdrawal process,